Lost Boy Larry: Search and rescue

 The three search groups found themselves retreading covered ground while leaving some suspected areas untouched due to the lack of a sole controlling agency coordinating everything.
 Frustrated by this, the interference of unauthorized civilian volunteers, and the sneaking suspicion of Larry being a hoax, the groups grew weary of each other, with Colonel Richard Damerow, commander of the Civil Air Patrol, expressing his resentment at the groups' clashing in an interview with a newspaper.
 Chief Vigil attempted to re-coordinate the teams despite a lack of developed search procedures.
-He also pleaded parents to confiscate their children's walkie-talkies and appealed to CB operators to keep Channel 14 clear, as that was the band Larry transmitted on the most often.
+He also pleaded with parents to confiscate their children's walkie-talkies and appealed to CB operators to keep Channel 14 clear, as that was the band Larry transmitted on the most often.